A shop selling books and gifts in a large building with an ornate window with stained glass.

 For example: The local authority has agreed to a five year lease on a Community Asset Transfer.

 Find out why the council is offering a five year lease – this will allow you to address any issues.
+Check the terms of the lease carefully.
+If you are expected to repair the property, think about how you could cover these costs as you may not be able to get grants or loans.
 Length of lease can be very important if you need to raise capital funding.
 Many funders will expect a lease of 20 or 25 years – some even longer.
 Some councils offer a short lease so that the community or voluntary organisation can test out managing the building with the option of moving to a longer lease if it works well.

 How do we protect against a council selling community assets for profit?